Chapter 5:

 “Me?”

 Another matcha portal appeared.
 This one was small, though.
 A bizarre, shelled creature hopped out.
 It had rabbit ears but a lizard’s tail, its eyes so large they had to take a third of its face.
 It was also green.
 “That’s Connie,” Aoko told Hisui.
-“He just looks like that in this world.”
+“He just looks like this in this world.”

 Connie closed its giant eyes, paws behind its back.
 “It is more apt to say that I look like that in your world.
 I had to opt for an equivalent.
 Regardless, I’m happy to see that four out of five party members have assembled.
 While I believe I know the answer, I’ll ask nonetheless: did everyone awaken?”